You’d probably noticed that there are many headphones choices out there, but the question is;

-Some argue that if you’re riding on the road, you need all senses alert to danger.
+Be aware that using headphones when cycling is a contentious issue that divides many cyclists.
+Some argue that if you’re riding on the road, you need all your senses to be alert to potential dangers.
 Others argue that music helps you work harder and achieve more so the trade-off is worth it.

 The Bose SoundSport is my top pick for value.

 Considering the quality on offer, the asking price is a steal.
 They are wireless and feature Bose’s Active EQ technology and awesome sound quality.
 They use NFC and Bluetooth 4.2 and offer up to 6 hours of battery life.